Jump to a section:

-You will receive a call from one of our veterinary assistants when your pet is in recovery from the procedure.
+You will receive a call from one of our doctor's assistants when your pet is in recovery from the procedure.
 If there are any abnormalities on pre-anesthetic exam or blood work, you will receive a call prior to the procedure in case we need to change plans.
 Remember that no news is good news, and you will be contacted immediately should the need arise.
-One of our Licensed Veterinary Technicians will be available at discharge to discuss the procedure and discharge instructions with you in detail, as well as answer any questions.
+One of our doctor's assistants will be available at discharge to discuss the procedure and discharge instructions with you in detail, as well as answer any questions.

 After surgery, when will my pet be able to go home?

 Pets undergoing outpatient procedures will be ready to go by close of business the same day unless noted otherwise during the post-operative phone update.

 How do I know if my pet is in pain?

 It can sometimes be difficult to tell.
 If you are not sure but suspect your dog or cat may be hurting, or is just not acting right, call us.
 Some signs of pain are more obvious, such as limping, but some signs are more subtle and can include: not eating, a change in behavior or normal habits, being more tired and having less energy.
 Of course, these symptoms can also be caused by many problems, so early observation and action is important.

 We recommend reducing the food and water intake in half on the first day.
 It is best to feed smaller meals more frequently.
 It is common for the anesthesia agents to make your pet feel nauseous or bloated.

 If your pet’s appetite is not normal the day after surgery, or if your pet is not drinking water, vomiting, or seems lethargic, please call our office for further instruction.

 Bandage, cast or splint is wet, soiled or off